buehler/dotnet-operator-sdk/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [KubeOps Code of Conduct](./CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [INSERT PROJECT EMAIL ADDRESS].
+Please report unacceptable behavior by [opening a new issue](https://github.com/buehler/dotnet-operator-sdk/issues/new) with the title prefixed with '[CODE OF CONDUCT]'.

 This document describes how contributions may be done and what is required to develop on KubeOps.